Meidad-T/Meidad-T/README.md

 ### 💻 About Me

 🎓 I'm a **third-year Computer Science major** with a **minor in Data Analytics** at **Texas State University**.
-💼 I currently work at **Apple Inc.** as a **Technical Advisor** — a role that’s given me a deep look into tech, innovation, and how one of the most impactful companies in the world operates.
+💼 I currently work at **Apple Inc.** as a **Technical Advisor** — a role that’s given me a deep look into tech, innovation, and how one of the most impactful companies in the world operates on a day to day basis.
 🛠️ I'm always pushing forward, learning new things, and working hard every single day toward my dream of becoming a **Software Engineer**.

 ---